aws-samples/aws-aurora-serverless-data-api-sam/README.md

 ## Intro

-This project provides comprehensive sample code that shows how to use the Amazon Aurora Serverless and the Data API to build a Serverless application on AWS.
+This project provides comprehensive sample code that shows how to build a Serverless application on AWS using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/),[ Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) (MySQL) and the new [Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).
+By using the Data API, our Lambda functions do not have to deal with persistent database connections.
+Instead, we interact with the Aurora Serverless MySQL database via an API.
+How cool, eh?

-Check my blog post [Using the Data API to interact with an Amazon Aurora Serverless MySQL database](TODO) on the AWS Database Blog for various code examples using the Data API.
+Check my blog post [Using the Data API to interact with an Amazon Aurora Serverless MySQL database](TODO) on the AWS Database Blog for detailed code samples exemplifying how to use the Data API for different use cases.

 ## Limitations